-Preimplantation Genetic Testing For Chromosomal Structural Rearrangement
+Preimplantation Genetic Testing Kit For Structural Rearrangement

 Basecare geneticists will work closely with your fertility care team to secure sample cells for testing, and provide you with a detailed report and access to a genetic counselor to help you understand the test results.
 PGT-SR is a genetic test that can determine whether embryos created through IVF with the incorrect chromosome number or structure.
 PGT-SR allows your fertility experts to confidently transfer only one embryo at a time and can greatly improve the chance of a successful pregnancy.

 People who had a child or pregnancy with a chromosome rearrangement